If the Jurassic Coast’s globally-significant geology is what drew you to Dorset, Kimmeridge Bay is the place to visit.

 From Swanage

-Follow the A351, turning left after Corfe Castle down the towards Church Knowle.
+Follow the A351, turning left after Corfe Castle towards Church Knowle.
 Continue until you see signs for Kimmeridge.

 From Wareham